atelierdumobile/appdeploy/README.md

 - It is also nice to have info quickly on App by double clicking the files (requires to define AppDeploy as the default App to open your ipa/apk/xarchive files).

 ## Download and installation
-You can build or download a ready to use version available [here](https://www.atelierdumobile.com/apps/releases/appdeploy)
+You can build or download a ready to use version available and stay automatically up to date thanks to Sparkle.
+[Download here](https://www.atelierdumobile.com/apps/releases/appdeploy)

 ## Requirements
 - A mac with OSX10.10